OCar88/Ocar88/README.md

 # Welcome To My CyberSecurity Portfolio!!
+Hi, my name is Oliver, and i am a long time tech enthusiast with a love for learning that fuels my dream to become a senior cybersecurity analyst.
+I consider myself an analytical thinker because of my ability to troubleshoot problems and effectively find a solution.
 <br>

 ## 👨🏽‍💻 About Me
 - I'm currently working on acquiring my CompTIA Security+ certification.<br>
-- My long term goal & passion is to become a Senior Level Cybersecurity Professional.<br>
-- I have a strong background in the Computer Science field & train daily to grow my knowledge of the field.<br>
+- Long term goal is to acquire as many tech certifications as i can and master the cybersecurity field.<br>
+- Fun Fact?
+My first desktop was at 12 years old &  i have trained daily eversince to grow my knowledge in many computer related professions.<br>

 <br>